Bio

 IMG_8171.JPG

-Barclay Bram IS An anthropologist and ESSAYIST WHOSE WORK HAS APPEARED FOR The New York Times, The Financial Times, Granta, The London Review of Books, Wired, VICE, DAZED, SIXTH TONE, ROADS&KINGDOMS, THE MILLIONS, and more.
-He was shortlisted for the 2019 FT/Bodley head essay prize.
+Barclay Bram IS An anthropologist and ESSAYIST.
+His WORK HAS APPEARED FOR The Economist, The New York Times, The Financial Times, Granta, The London Review of Books, Wired and more.
+He was Awarded the European Journalism Centre Climate Award: Solutions & Storytelling for his work with Isobel Cockerell in the Swedish Artic.

 HE completed A DPHIL IN OXFORD University’s SCHOOL OF Global AREA STUDIES in 2021.
 His thesis focused on ethnographic research into mental health and therapy in china, based on 14 months of fieldwork with psychological counsellors in chengdu, sichuan province, in 2018/19.
 HE Was awarded A FULL SCHOLARSHIP FROM THE ECONOMIC AND SOCIAL RESEARCH COUNCIL for this project.